toucham/flight/README.md

 ## Networks
-Communication between the client and server is done through computer network.
-Essentially, computer network is an interconnected systems between computers and devices, exchanging data and resource.
-Computer network is a deep and extensive topic; therefore, to not convulate this repositorty/project too much about computer network as our main focus is on the implementations of the web server, the repository/project will only contain the minimal knowledge required to create a web server.
+Client and server communicate with each other through computer networ.
+Essentially, computer network is an interconnected system between computers and devices, exchanging data and resource.
+Computer network is a deep and extensive topic; therefore, to not convulate this repositorty/project about computer networking too much, our main focus will be on the implementations of the web server.
+The repository/project will only contain the minimal knowledge required to create a web server.
 However, if anyone wants to delve deeper into this topic, I really recommend reading ["Computer Networking: A Top-Down Approach 8th Edition" by Jim Kurose and Keith Ross](https://gaia.cs.umass.edu/kurose_ross/index.php).

 ### Five Layers Model
 In computer networking, the format of the messages exchanged between hosts/devices is determined by a set of standardized protocols.
 For this project, the protocols will be based on the <b>five-layer protocols</b> mentioned in Jim Kurose and Keith Ross textbook (Figure 2).
 There is also the OSI model that splits the protocols in 7 layers; however, this project is based on Kurose and Rose model.
 The five-layers model splits and abstracts different aspects of networking into five layers.
 The top four layers each have different protocols on how the messages are formatted.